danmilneusw/01-Measuring-Game-Engine-Performance/01 - The Unity Profiler Introduction.md

 - Video
 - Physics

-I'd recommend using the GPU Usage as well, although for this scene I found GPU usage to be low.
+Sometimes you can predict that GPU usage will be low.
+This scene doesn't use shaders, textures, have complex shadows or do anything GPU intensive for example.
+Sometimes it's worth double-checking for any GPU usage you might have missed by enabling GPU usage, this does come with an overhead, so disable it after checking.
+As seen below, I found GPU usage in this scene to be very low.
 If you want to check the GPU usage, you may need to disable graphic jobs at Edit > Project Settings > Graphic Jobs.

 <div align="center">
   <a href="Images\01 - The Unity Profiler Introduction\15 - GPU Usage is Low.png" target="_blank">